minddog/OpenVBX/assets/docs/api/2010-06-01/Messages.md

 	</tr>
 	<tr>
 		<td>From</td>
         <td>The phone number of the telephone that made this Call.
 For incoming calls, it's the person that called you.
 Always presented as an E164 formatted number.
-For outgoing calls, it's one of your Twilio phone numbers.</td>
+For outgoing calls, it's one of your Twilio phone numbers.
+For example, +15558675309.</td>
 	</tr>
     <tr>
         <td>To</td>
         <td>The phone number of the telephone that received this Call.
 For incoming calls, it's one of your Twilio phone numbers.
 For outgoing calls, it's the person that you called.
-Always presented as an E164 formatted number.</td>
+Always presented as an E164 formatted number.
+For example, +15558675309.</td>
     </tr>
 	<tr>
 		<td>Body</td>